 For more guidance on sales conversations, make sure to check out our blueprints from Winning by Design.

 What to avoid: Don’t let your prospect lead the entire conversation.
 Listen strategically to determine how you’ll move the conversation to the next steps in the process.
+Remember, you're acting in an advisory role here, so the customer is trusting you as the expert to guide them through the nuances of their problem and the possibilities of your solutions.

 As you explain your solution and demonstrate ROI, consider using current vs. future state diagrams to show how the prospect's processes or systems would be improved with your product or service.